Skip to content

 // using-directive is just for illustration; don't do this in practice

-using namespace autoware::common::helper_functions::comparisons;
+using namespace autoware::qp_interface::helper_functions::comparisons;

 static constexpr auto epsilon = 0.2;